-We are currently open for business and offering a full service apart from face-to-face training sessions.
+We are currently open for business and offering a full service remotely.

 Check out what I've done by looking at these websites and get in touch if you'd like to learn more about having a unique website built for your property let.
 All the above were based on our "Professional" website package.